modulargaming/modulargaming/README.md

 # Modular Gaming

-A modular browser based game framework using Kohana 3.3 with ORM and KOstache.
+A modular browser based game framework using [Kohana 3.3](https://github.com/kohana/core) with [ORM](https://github.com/kohana/orm) and [KOstache](https://github.com/zombor/KOstache).

-> It is unstable and still developing.
+## Kohana

+Kohana is an elegant, open source, and object oriented HMVC framework built using PHP5, by a team of volunteers.
+Kostache is a Kohana 3 module for using Mustache templates in your application.
+It aims to be swift, secure, and small.

+## KOstache

+Kostache is a Kohana 3 module for using Mustache templates in your application.

+## License

+Released under a BSD license, Modular Gaming can be used legally for any open source, commercial, or personal project.

 ## Requirements